Eastern indigo snake: Captivity and care

 Due to its generally docile nature and appearance, some people find the eastern indigo snake to be a desirable pet, although its protected status can make owning one, depending on location, illegal without a permit.
 Only a few states require permits to own an eastern indigo snake, but a federal permit is required to buy one from out of state anywhere in the US.
 The permit costs $100; information about obtaining one can be found by doing a web search.
 Most states allow unrestricted in-state sales.
 To thrive in captivity, this snake requires a larger enclosure than most species do, preferably with something to climb on.

+A study by Emily C. Lynch aimed to determine the ideal conditions for Indigo Snakes kept in captivity found that snakes with access to fluorescent light and unchanging behavioral enrichment items had the lowest stress levels and maintained the highest activity levels.
+Snakes that had rotating enrichment items had higher stress levels than those with unchanging environments.
+Snakes kept in these conditions took less time to emerge from their hide, spent more time basking, and had lower levels of stress hormones in their feces.

 One notable owner of a pet eastern indigo snake was gonzo journalist Hunter S. Thompson during the time he wrote his Hell's Angels book.
 One evening, about 1966, he left his snake — with a mouse to eat — in a cardboard box in the Random House editor's office, but the mouse gnawed through the box and both animals escaped.
 The snake was subsequently beaten to death by the night watchman, which still caused Thompson great anguish several years later, and was his justification for sending his — often excessive — room service bills to Random House.